PLCnext/CppExamples/Examples/DynamicPorts/README.md

 ## Notes and limitations

-- There is currently no PLCnext CLI template for this type of program.
+- There is currently no PLCnext Technology CLI template for this type of program.

 - The dynamic ports feature is currently only available for C++ programs, not for C++ components.